whoisjustinngo/tp/docs/UserGuide.md

 * The description must not be more than 70 characters in length.
 * A Todo can have any number of tags (including 0)
+* Each tag must not be more than 50 characters in length.

 Examples:
 * `add d/read book`